CmrCrabs/NEA/paperwork.typ

 === Derivatives
 Citations: @JTessendorf @Jump-Trajectory \
-For lighting calculations and the computation of the jacobian, we require the derivatives of the above displacements.
+For lighting calculations and the computation of the Jacobian, we require the derivatives of the above displacements.
 As the derivative of a sum is equal to the sum of the derivatives, we compute exact derivatives using the following summations.
   $ "X Component of Normal": epsilon_x (arrow(x), t) = sum_(arrow(k)) i k_x hat(h) (arrow(k), t) e ^ (i arrow(k) dot arrow(x)) $
   $ "Z Component of Normal": epsilon_z (arrow(x), t) = sum_(arrow(k)) i k_z hat(h) (arrow(k), t) e ^ (i arrow(k) dot arrow(x)) $